When you hear the word micro, you automatically think small. So, when you hear the term “micronutrients,” you might think they’re not a very big deal.

 Let’s get a little more specific.

 While bigger nutritional building blocks like protein, fat, and carbohydrates fall under the category of “macronutrients,” all vitamins and minerals—like zinc, vitamin C, iron, vitamin A, fatty acids, B vitamins, and more—fall under the micronutrient umbrella.
 The Centers for Disease Control and Prevention, notes that although micronutrients are “only required by the body in small amounts, [they] are vital to development…and wellbeing.”* (1)

 Another characteristic of micronutrients?
-Your body can’t always produce enough of them on its own—so it can be important to get enough of these nutrients from external sources (for example, through a healthy diet and dietary supplements).
-If you’re consistently not meeting your needs, you could find yourself facing micronutrient shortfalls—which can have an impact.
-(It’s why you might feel sluggish or foggy if you’re short on iron or vitamin B12, for example; or grumpy if you’re running low on vitamin D.)
+The body can’t always produce enough of them on its own—so it can be important to get enough of these nutrients from external sources (for example, through a healthy diet and dietary supplements).
+If you’re consistently not meeting these needs, you could find yourself facing micronutrient shortfalls.*

-To sum things up, micronutrients are all those vitamins and minerals your body needs to function.
+To sum things up, micronutrients are all those vitamins and minerals our bodies need to function.*

 So, now that you understand what micronutrients are, let’s talk about what they aren’t—and, in particular, how they compare to macronutrients.

 To understand the difference between micronutrients and macronutrients, all you have to do is consider how they're named.
 Micronutrients are dietary components we need in small quantities; hence the title “micro.”
 Macronutrients, on the other hand, are dietary components we need a lot of in our diet—carbohydrates, proteins, and fats.